Understanding Skewness in Data and Its Impact on Data Analysis (Updated 2023)

 How Do We Transform Skewed Data?

-Since you know how much the skewed data can affect our machine learning model’s predicting capabilities, it is better to transform the skewed data to normally distributed data.
+Since you know how much the skewed data can affect our machine learning model’s predicting capabilities, it is better to transform the skewed data into normally distributed data.
 Here are some of the ways you can transform your skewed data:

 - Power Transformation